lfsmoura/lfsmoura.github.io/src/content/posts/2025-12-08-how-implicit-is-your-code.md

 - Declare properties of operations and states explicitly (idempotent, associative, commutative, monotone).
 - Give data types merge operations with clear laws (monoids, semilattices) where possible.
 - Centralize validation and invariants per operation.
-- Treating execution timing and infrastructure as separate concerns.
+- Treat execution timing and infrastructure as separate concerns.
-- Using event sourcing as a stable backbone for evolution and migration.
+- Use event sourcing as a stable backbone for evolution and migration.

 That's my dream: a system where composition, synchronization and evolution are guided by explicit laws.

-If you are interested in those themes DM me **today**.
+Have you, dear reader, thought about some of these issues?
+I'd love to hear your perspective — whether you've encountered similar problems, tried different approaches, or think I'm overcomplicating things.
+DM me on my socials with your feedback.